-The Company has established a Securities Trading Policy (last amended and approved June 2021).
+The Company has established a Securities Trading Policy (last reviewed in June 2023).
 It outlines the restrictions, closed periods and processes required when directors, KMP's and senior executives wish to trade Company securities.

 4.3 Anti-Bribery and Anti-Corruption Policy